S4HILp/Social-Distancing-Detection-using-Computer-Vision/README.md

 ## Inference using detect.py

 Weights will automatically be downloaded when the following command is run.
-The `--classes` tag is used to detect only people,
+The `--classes` tag is used to detect only people.
+The results of inference will be stored under runs/detect/.

 `python detect.py --weights <weights-path> --source <video-path> --classes 0`